By Porter Anderson, Editor-in-Chief | @Porter_Anderson

-This seminar series guides in its annual development carries the bold mission statement of “transforming the future of African publishing.”
+This seminar series carries the bold mission statement of “transforming the future of African publishing.”
 It’s a major commitment for the International Publishers Association and, to a person, the leadership is engaged and on-site this weekend, working hard to stage this complicated exercise in international industry development—precisely what a world organization of publishing associations is uniquely positioned to do.

-Here’s the complete text of how Bodour has talked about this to the symposium’s audience today in Nairobi at the event, which locally is hosted by Lawrence Njagi and the Kenya Publishers Association.
+Below in three sections is the complete text of how Bodour has talked about this to the symposium’s audience today in Nairobi at the event, which locally is hosted by Lawrence Njagi and the Kenya Publishers Association: